Industrial farmhouse reclaimed wood and pipe pantry shelf sign

 Here’s how I made it…

-1. Cut three planks to the same size, then give them a light sand.
+1. Cut three planks to the same length, then give them a light sand.

-Note: the top plank shelf will need to be a little deeper than the lower two boards so the pipe fittings fit. (see 2nd picture above for an example, tutorial is HERE)
+Note: the top plank shelf will need to be a little deeper (front to back) than the lower two boards so the pipe fittings fit. (see 2nd picture above for an example, tutorial is HERE)

 I used 3/4″ fittings.
 These were purchased brand new at the local hardware store.